-- 3.0.7.
+- 3.0.5.
+The arena is a collection of all the arms, chest, combat chain, head, hero, legs, permanent, and weapon zones. - 3.0.5a The arena is not a zone.
+If an object would be put into the arena by a rule or effect without specifying a zone, it is placed into the permanent zone as a permanent. - 3.0.5b The arsenal, banished, deck, graveyard, hand, pitch, and stack zones are not part of the arena. - 3.0.6.
+The layout and representation of zones and objects in those zones are defined by tournament rules. - 3.0.7.
 When an object moves from one zone to another, the object leaving its old zone (origin) and the object entering its new zone (destination) is performed simultaneously.
 At no point is the object not in a zone. - 3.0.7a The object as it leaves the origin is considered the object moving for rules and effects.
 If the object is private when it moves zones, it is considered to have no properties for effects.

 Example: Levia has the text "While a card with 6 or more $\{p\}$ has been put into your banished zone this turn, [...]", which is a while-conditional static effect.
-If a card is banished and it has $\{p\}$ as it leaves its origin, but $\{p\}$ when it enters the banished zone, it does not meet the condition of the effect.
+If a card is banished and it has 4 $\{p\}$ as it leaves its origin, but 6 $\{p\}$ when it enters the banished zone, it does not meet the condition of the effect.
 If a card is banished and it is private as it leaves its origin, it does not meet the condition of the effect.